Inokinoki/inoki-blog/source/_posts/Write-your-first-ffmpeg-program-on-Windows.md

 This post will give you a guide, how to write a program with FFmpeg on Windows, with Visual Studio.

+# Download FFmpeg library and development files

+In general, for an Open Source library, we may usually need build one from source code.
+And on Windows, it could be kind of confusing.

+Luckily, there is a nice hacker, who has built FFmpeg on Windows for us.

+We can find them on [https://ffmpeg.zeranoe.com/builds/](https://ffmpeg.zeranoe.com/builds/).

+What we need is two linking type files on Windows.
+So, for "Architecture", Windows-32bits or Windows-64bits.
+And in linking, we need dev and shared.
+Shared library can proivde runtime for the compiled program, meanwhile, in dev, we will have header files and exported symbol information to use during development.

 # Create VS Project

 Create a new Visual C++ project, do not use precompiled header file.